AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 "Plugins > Development > Record Action Notifications..."
 This menu item will save both commands and change notifications to the selected destination file.

-Lastly, you can record your actions as a standard Photoshop action using the Actions panel.
-Then export actions to an actionJSON format by doing the following:
-Select the action set that contains the command.
-Press (macOS)"shift+option+command" or (Windows)"shift+control+alt" and choose "Save Actions..." from the panel fly-out menu.

 If you already have an ".atn" file and want to convert to an actionJSON.
-In Photoshop "Open action panel > Load your action > Select your action > click on copy as Javascript > paste it in any text editor" Script will look like
+In Photoshop "Open action panel > Load your action > Select your single action from action set> click on copy as Javascript > paste it in any text editor"
+Script will look like
 ```
 async function vignetteSelection() {